 Introducing more specific digital-targeting and campaign-flighting options to the TV environment brings the opportunity to tailor your message for different audiences.
 While consistency is important, you should also push beyond the idea of a single piece of creative.

 Nissan employed this approach when it launched the Rogue in Canada.
-The brand created 30 different creative cuts aimed at seven different audiences, leveraging video ad sequencing and optimizing results in real time.
+The brand created 30 different creative cuts aimed at seven different audiences, leveraging video ad sequencing and optimising results in real time.
 The campaign delivered 12% more sales than previous linear TV-based launch campaigns.

 - Plan TV and digital together to maximize reach

 If you use total reach as your primary metric, grow it further by combining linear TV and YouTube.
 Try Nielsen’s Total Ads Ratings (TAR) data, which measures reach across multiple platforms.
-This will help you find the right mix of YouTube and linear TV that optimizes their combined reach.
+This will help you find the right mix of YouTube and linear TV that optimises their combined reach.

 You can use this strategy to extend your campaign reach or to achieve your current reach targets more efficiently.
 Kimberly-Clark achieved 36% more reach by adding YouTube CTV campaigns.
 Meanwhile Coty, the maker of Gucci’s Guilty Pour Homme, included more digital in its 2020 holiday campaigns, including CTV, achieving the same total reach for 15% less budget.